FlorentVigot/MangooAPP/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Pages
+### HomePage
+The HomePage present the different salads
+### ListPage
+### FormPage
+The FormPage is a page to make a command.
+This page is composed of :
+- Differrents fields required.